-Every child is an artist.
-The problem is how to remain an artist once he grows up.
+“Every child is an artist.
+The problem is how to remain an artist once he grows up.”

 The most difficult part of this process was narrowing it down.
 I started to think back . . . way back.

 As you know, as we get older we become influenced by everyone and everything, forgetting the innocent and powerful qualities we once had.
 Ironically, as adults in order to find ourselves again, we actually have to undo all the junk that we acquired since we were kids.

 If we could just harness what we learned and teach it to our kids, then it would be all worth it.

 RELATED: There’s Beauty in Having Big Kids, Too

 I could probably list a hundred little nuggets of wisdom I wish I knew as a kid, but this list epitomized what I would have needed for my journey.